-Section IX: Code of Conduct/Conflict of Interest/Recusal Process for Continuum of Care Board

-No member may participate in or influence discussions or resulting decisions concerning the award of a grant or other financial benefits to the organization that the member represents or to themselves as individuals.
+Section IX: Code of Conduct/Conflict of Interest/Recusal Process for Continuum of Care Board of a grant or other financial benefits to the organization that the member represents or to themselves as individuals.
 Therefore, any individual participating in or influencing decision making must identify actual or perceived conflicts of interest as they arise and comply with the letter and spirit of this policy.
 Disclosure should occur at the earliest possible time and if possible, prior to the discussion of any such issue.
 Individuals with a conflict of interest should recuse themselves from discussion and voting on any issue in which they may have a conflict.